dartmouth-cs52/dartmouth-cs52.github.io/lectures/07_react2/index_slides.md

 ???
 * here's another view of this
-* critical difference is that with two-way - there is no explicit event, it just updates the value
+* critical difference is that with two-way - there is no explicit event, it just updates the value, you don't know how the watchers work
 * boom value is different, did you happen to notice? no? ok bye.
-* theoretically you could code the 'watchers' to trigger events, but it does add complexity
+* theoretically you could code the 'watchers' to trigger events, but most frameworks don't do that
-* since each variable that is bound is independent, then have to manually remember to update dependent stuff if necessary
+* **biggest issues is** that since each variable that is bound is independent, then have to manually remember to update dependent stuff if necessary